Becky Armstrong: Early life and education

-Rebecca Patricia Armstrong was born on 5 December 2002 in Bangkok, Thailand.
-Her mother is Thai and her father is British.
-She has an older brother, Richie.
-She began her schooling in Australia and then moved to Thailand, where she attended Shrewsbury International School.
-She then relocated to New Zealand and, upon returning to Thailand, attended Wattana Wittaya Academy.
-She then attended Victoria College, Belfast, and returned to Shrewsbury International School.
-As of 2023, she is pursuing a law degree in Criminology and Psychology at the University of Essex.
+Rebecca Patricia Armstrong was born on 5 December 2002 in Bangkok, Thailand, to a Thai mother and a British father.
+She has an older brother, Richard William Patrick Armstrong, known as Richie.

+Armstrong spent her childhood between Australia, Thailand, and New Zealand.
+She attended Shrewsbury International School, Wattana Wittaya Academy, and Victoria College, Belfast.
+She later enrolled at the University of Essex to study Criminology and Psychology.